 You should label the SPI to distinguish them from non-sensitive personal information.
 It will help you decide whether to use an opt-out request or a request to limit the use of sensitive data.

 If you have already labeled out personal information, you can distinguish the SPI from the rest of the bunch.
 In addition, if you are already complying with the GDPR, then most likely, you have already identified most of the SPI.

 • Update consent and opt-in forms

 Use consent and opt-in form to confirm that consumers allow their data to be used, stored, or shared.
 In addition, improve opt-in and consent forms on your websites, emails, and other digital channels.

-With the implementation of CPRA, there will undoubtedly be more consumer data privacy requests - for deletion, transmission, or update.
+With the implementation of CPRA, there will undoubtedly be more consumers' requests for deletion, transmission, or update of their data.
 Hence, you will need robust processes, personnel, and technologies to handle these requests smoothly.

 With digitization, laws like CPRA play a crucial role in ensuring consumers’ personal data safety and security and that businesses use the data most transparently and rationally.

 CPRA will bring changes in how you conduct your business operation, and by following the guidelines mentioned above, you can ensure that you don’t violate these regulations and maintain a healthy relationship with your users.